Oscillation probabilities for a PT-symmetric non-Hermitian two-state system

+consistent with the earlier result, wherein the phase $\varphi$ has cancelled.
+We can consider the ultrarelativistic limit $\Delta \omega\to |\Delta \omega| \simeq (m_1^2-m_2^2)/(2E)$ and $\Delta t=L$ (for $c=1$) and recover the familiar two-neutrino oscillation probability with the $\sin^2(2\theta)$ mixing-angle factor that appears in the Hermitian case replaced by $\tanh^2(2\theta)$.
+This result is not simply the analytic continuation $\theta \to \pm i \theta$ of the Hermitian case.
+However, the range $[0,1]$ of the mixing-angle factor is the same in the two cases, so two-flavour mixing data can be analysed in the same way, although with a different interpretation in terms of neutrino mass parameters.
+Specifically, we see from Eq.~\eqref{eigenmasses} that the masses of the two neutrino species would become degenerate in the limit $\tanh^2 2\theta\ \to 1$, corresponding to an exceptional point that has no analogue in the Hermitian case.

-In summary, the results of this Letter place the treatment of non-Hermitian flavour mixing matrices on a firm footing, laying the foundation for a consistent treatment of flavour oscillations and $CP$ violation in non-Hermitian extensions of the quark and lepton sectors of the Standard Model of particle physics.
-We re-emphasise that the construction of transition probabilities for the two-state, $\mathcal{PT}$-symmetric model described here, with results that are distinct from those in Hermitian theories in their dependences on the model parameters, is in principle experimentally testable.\\
+In summary, the results of this Letter place the treatment of non-Hermitian flavour mixing matrices on a firm footing, laying the foundation for a consistent treatment of flavour oscillations and $CP$ violation in non-Hermitian extensions of the complete quark and lepton sectors of the Standard Model of particle physics.
+Given the existing and expected constraints on quark mixing and neutrino oscillation phenomena, we re-emphasise that the construction of transition probabilities for the two-state, $\mathcal{PT}$-symmetric model described here is in principle experimentally testable.
+In particular, we have identified that the relationship between the mass splitting and strength of the mixing differs between the non-Hermitian and Hermitian cases.
+A full analysis of the degree of sensitivity of experiments and observations to this difference is beyond the scope of this work.
+In the case of neutrino physics, such an analysis may rely on the extension to three-neutrino mixing, and to other neutrino observables, which we leave for future work.\\